WSU-GC/Custom-Course-Module/README.md

 ##### Configuring the Ant build file

 - If you created the project using the Blackboard eclipse plugin then your project should contain a build.xml file, if not then create the build.xml file.
-- I override the default build.xml file with my own standard [build file](https://gist.github.com/dworthen/a7c04ce0af6a9c725874).
+- I override the default build.xml file with my own standard [ant build file](https://gist.github.com/dworthen/a7c04ce0af6a9c725874).
   - Ensure that the src.dir and build.dir match the source and build directories as defined in the Project build path (right click on the project folder in the Project Explorer > Build Path > Configure Build Path > Source tab).
   - Update the b2.package.name to match your project name.